Helpful Information

 Drama therapy uses play, story, performance, improvisation and creative thinking techniques to support people living with disability to achieve their therapy goals.

-In this short three-part blog, all activities are designed to support clients as they work towards their therapy goals by providing them with the opportunity to:
+In this short three-part blog, all activities are designed to support children living with disability as they work towards their therapy goals by providing them with the opportunity to:

 - Express their feelings